Reverberation (album): Background and recording

 While McCulloch was recording his debut solo album, Candleland (1989), Echo & the Bunnymen promoted long-time touring keyboard player Jake Brockman to a full-time band member position.
 In April 1989, after listening to an album by the defunct band St. Vitus Dance which had been recommended by Geoff Davies of Probe Records in Liverpool, Sergeant felt that the band's singer Noel Burke would work well within the context of the band's sound.
 After a meeting with the band and being reassured that they did not want a McCulloch clone, Burke agreed to join.
 However, tragedy struck when on 14 June 1989 de Freitas died in a motorcycle accident on his way to the band's first rehearsal.
 The band recruited Damon Reece, a friend of Brockman, as drummer in de Freitas's place and began rehearsals.
 The new line-up played their first string of performances in mid-March 1990 with a mixture of old and new material.
-McCulloch allegedly described this incarnation of the band as "Echo & the Bogusmen" but later attributed the comment to the former The Smiths guitarist Johnny Marr.
-Sergeant later said that keeping the name was "down to wanting to take a bitter swipe at [McCulloch]".

 The new line-up entered Ridge Farm Studio in Surrey, England in mid-May 1990 to record the new album with producer Geoff Emerick, who had previously been the engineer for several albums by The Beatles.
-While recording the album Emerick would sit on the stairs outside the studio so that he could "listen to the mix properly".
+While recording the album, Emerick would sit on the stairs outside the studio so that he could "listen to the mix properly".
 Emerick employed the use of instruments such as sitars and tabla as well as backwards guitar loops.
 The album contained many of Sergeant's favoured psychedelic influences.